astroumd/python2024/README.md

 A github repo https://github.com/astroumd/python2024 will be available with example codes covered in the lecture.
-This repo also contains the install_anaconda3 script, to simplify installation on various unix flavors.
+This repo also contains the **install_anaconda3** script, to simplify installation on various unix flavors.
 You can also head over to https://www.anaconda.com/ and do it yourself.

+There is even a lightweight **install_miniconda3** script, in case you want a handcrafted version that installs in 15 seconds.

 ### Slides